tommytracey/DeepRL-P2-Continuous-Control/README.md

 Here are the high-level steps taken in building an agent that solves this environment.

 1. Evaluate the state and action space.
-1. Establish baseline using a random action policy.
+1. Establish performance baseline using a random action policy.
-1. Implement learning algorithm.
+1. Select an appropriate algorithm and begin implementing it.
 1. Run experiments to measure agent performance.
-1. Select best performing agent and capture video of it navigating the environment.
+1. Revise the algorithm and retrain the agent until performance threshold is reached.

 ##### &nbsp;